-Kashmir still under lockdown after anti-India leader’s death
+Kashmir lockdown continues after anti-India leader’s death

 Wearing flak jackets and riot gear, armed police and paramilitary soldiers patrolled streets in Srinagar, the region’s main city, and ordered residents to stay indoors.

-Razor wire, steel barricades and perpendicularly parked armored vehicles blocked some streets and roads in the city as officials anticipated anti-India protests after weekly congregational Friday prayers.
+Razor wire, steel barricades and parked armored vehicles blocked some streets in the city as officials anticipated anti-India protests after weekly congregational Friday prayers.

-With multiple ailments and under house arrest for years, Geelani was quietly buried by Indian authorities without any family members present after police snatched his body early Thursday, his son, Naseem Geelani, said.
+Geelani, who had multiple ailments and was under house arrest for years, was buried by Indian authorities without any family members present after police snatched his body early Thursday, said his son, Naseem Geelani.

-Police in a statement denied Geelani’s forcible burial and called it “baseless rumors” by “some vested interests.”
+Police denied that Geelani’s body had been forcibly buried and called it “baseless rumors” by “some vested interests.”

-Pakistan, India’s archrival, which administers a part of Himalayan Kashmir, observed a day of mourning on Thursday and condemned Geelani’s non-public burial.
+India’s archrival Pakistan, which administers another part of Kashmir, observed a day of mourning on Thursday and condemned Geelani’s non-public burial.

 Geelani spearheaded Kashmir’s movement for the right to self-determination and was a staunch proponent of merging Kashmir with Pakistan.
 For many in Kashmir and beyond, he was an enduring icon of defiance against India.

-Successive Indian governments often dubbed him a hard-line politician.
+Many Kashmiris were incensed that they were unable to participate in his last rites.

+“In life, they feared him and caged him,” said Bashir Ahmed, a trader in Srinagar.
+“In his death, the fear of him forced them to snatch his body and cage us all inside our homes.”

+The anger was magnified after a video widely shared on social media purportedly showed Geelani’s relatives, mostly women, frantically tying to prevent armed police from forcing their way into the room where his body, wrapped in the flag of Pakistan, was being kept.
+It showed women wailing and screaming as police took the body and locked his family and relatives inside the room.

+Police said in a statement Thursday that they “facilitated in bringing the dead body from house to graveyard as there were apprehensions of miscreants taking undue advantage of the situation.”

-Kashmir has long been a flashpoint between India and Pakistan, which both claim the region in full but rule only parts.
+Kashmir has long been a flashpoint between India and Pakistan, both of which claim the entire region.

 Rebels have been fighting against Indian rule since 1989.